Best Foods for Eye Health

 You know it’s essential to protect your vision, but did you know nutrients from the foods you eat play a big role in the long-term health of your eyes?
-Some vision changes are a natural part of aging, and as we age, our eye health can be affected.1 Unfortunately, most people don’t think about eye health until they start noticing vision changes.
+Some vision changes are a natural part of aging, with our eye health reflecting those effects over time.1 Unfortunately, most people don’t think about eye health until they start noticing vision changes.

 Annual eye exams are important, but what happens between those exams makes a considerable difference in the health of your eyes.
-Regular exercise, wearing UVA/UVB protecting sunglasses, and avoiding smoking are important to support your eye health.
+Regular exercise, wearing UVA/UVB protecting sunglasses, and avoiding smoking are important steps in supporting your eye health.
 You can also help protect and preserve the health of your eyes by eating the right foods for eye health.

 Eggs and Lutein: Ideal for Eye Health